 We encourage researchers to perform testing using their own appliances.
 However, for those who do not have their own appliances, we have made instances of some of our products publicly available for shared research use.
 These are the only publicly available systems authorized for use under the program.

 These systems are provided for the convenience of researchers.
 Vulnerabilities affecting these systems, but not directly relating to the products themselves, are not in scope for the program.
 This includes vulnerabilities such as weak passwords, DNS state or configuration, lack of https configuration, and other configuration specific to the machines themselves.

 Barracuda Networks makes no representation regarding the availability or state of these virtual appliances and reserves the right to update, change, or remove them at its sole discretion.

 These are the publicly available instances that are in scope for this program:

 Out of Scope:

 All Barracuda Networks, Inc. systems and services not listed above are explicitly excluded from the program.
 This includes, but is not limited to, our websites, infrastructure, and cloud services.
-Any researcher seeking to perform vulnerability testing upon excluded systems must have prior written consent from the VP of Engineering at Barracuda Networks, Inc. and should be requested through established Bugcrowd communication channels.
+Any researcher seeking to perform vulnerability testing upon excluded systems must have prior written consent from the Senior Director of Information Security at Barracuda Networks, Inc. and should be requested through established Bugcrowd communication channels.
 We may legally pursue researchers conducting vulnerability testing on excluded systems without prior written consent.